At a Glance

 Some tips for your application 🫡

-Understand the Role: Read the job description thoroughly to understand the specific requirements and responsibilities of the Lecturer in Pathways position.
-Tailor your application to highlight how your skills and experience align with these expectations.
+Understand the Role: Read the job description thoroughly to understand the responsibilities and requirements for the Lecturer in Pathways position.
+Tailor your application to highlight how your skills and experiences align with these expectations.

 Craft a Compelling CV: Ensure your CV is up-to-date and clearly outlines your relevant teaching experience, qualifications, and any specific skills related to pathways education.
-Use bullet points for clarity and focus on achievements that demonstrate your capability as a lecturer.
+Use bullet points for clarity and focus on achievements.

 How to prepare for a job interview at Wiltshire College & University Centre